HazyResearch/correct-n-contrast/README.md

-# Correct-N-Contrast
+# Code for Correct-N-Contrast: a Contrastive Approach for Improving Robustness to Spurious Correlations

-This folder contains code for our NeurIPS 2021 submission: Correct-N-Contrast: a Contrastive Approach for Improving Robustness to Spurious Correlations.
+This folder contains code for our NeurIPS 2021 submission.

 ## Requirements